 2.1.7.
-KYC update interval:
+KYC Review interval:

-- 1. KYC update and beneficial owner identifications should be done as follows: - Ka.
-Every year in case of high-risk customers In every 8 Years in case of Medium Risk Customers In Every 10 Years in case of Low Risk Customers.
-Every 10 years for customers applied with simplified KYC - Kha.
-If transactions do not match with the KYC details- immediately. - Ga.
-If KYC update not complete, immediately. - Gha.
-If bank is suspicious about the true facts of KYC provided by the customers - Kna.
-Bank shall conduct EDD and update KYC of the high-risk customers annually. - 2.
-On the basis of information received by bank officials about the customers officially or unofficially, judging the reality of information there should be arrangement to update KYC of customers. - 3.
-Customers should be asked only the required and pending documents while updating KYC. - 4.
+- 1. KYC review and beneficial owner identifications should be done as follows: - Every year in case of high-risk customers In every 6 Years in case of Medium Risk Customers On need basis in case of Low Risk Customers - b.
+If transactions do not match with the KYC details- immediately. - c.
+If KYC review not complete, immediately. - d.
+If bank is suspicious about the true facts of KYC provided by the customers, immediately. - e.
+Bank shall conduct EDD of the high-risk customers annually. - 2.
+On the basis of information received by bank officials about the customers officially or unofficially, judging the reality of information there should be arrangement to KYC of customers.

+- 3. Customers should be asked only the required and pending documents while updating KYC. - 4.
 If KYC not possible even after putting much efforts, separate record should be kept for such customers.
-KYC can also be updated through Telephone, mail or online or any other means. - 5.
-While doing customer identification and KYC Update, documents as listed in Annexure should be obtained.
+KYC can also be updated through Telephone, Email, Online or any other means where - staff involved for gathering customer information should document and sign the updated information and filed in AOF, signature of customer will be taken in such documents during the bank visit wherever requires. - While doing customer identification and KYC review, documents as listed in Annexure-17 of AMLCFT KYC procedural Manual 2023 should be obtained.
 If felt necessary, additional documents may be asked from the customer. - 6.
 While opening account of legal entity, audited balance sheet of last financial year to be obtained, then it can be obtained on the basis of risk associated with the entity.
 (NRB Directive No. 19, serial 8, (7)

 2.1.8.
-Collection of Thump Print of customers on documents or through electronic Device:
+Collection of Thumb Print of customers on documents or through electronic Device:

-While opening account of customers as per Assets ML Regulations Section 4, Thump Print of following individual shall be obtained:
+While opening account of customers as per Assets ML Regulations Section 4, Thumb Print of following individual shall be obtained:

-- a) For account of individual, if account operator and account holder is different, thump print to be obtained in case of mandatee. - b) In case of legal entity, Thump Print of account operator to be obtained except for Offices of Nepal Government, corporations/entity, group of companies under Government of Nepal, Bank and Financial Institution licensed by NRB., UN and offices under UN, intentional organization, Embassies - c) In case of staff of Government Institutions, account can be operated through their Office ID also. - d) Bank can collect Thump Print of customer on document or through Biometric based on risk
+- a) For account of individual, if account operator and account holder is different, Thumb print to be obtained in case of mandatee. - b) In case of legal entity, Thumb Print of account operator to be obtained except for Offices of Nepal Government, corporations/entity, group of companies under Government of Nepal, Bank and Financial Institution licensed by NRB., UN and offices under UN, intentional organization, Embassies - c) In case of staff of Government Institutions, account can be operated through their Office ID also. - d) Bank can collect Thumb Print of customer on document or through Bio-metric based on risk.